-This bill would authorize an optometrist certified to treat glaucoma to-use anterior segment lasers and to perform minor procedures, as defined, if the optometrist obtains an additional certification for those purposes from the board, and would set forth education, training, examination, and other requirements for obtaining that certification. obtain certification to perform specified advanced procedures if the optometrist meets certain education, training, examination, and other requirements, as specified.
-The bill would require the board to set a fee for the issuance and renewal of the certificate, and certificate authorizing the use of advanced procedures, which would be deposited in the Optometry Fund.
-The bill would require an optometrist who performs advanced procedures pursuant to these provisions to-annually report certain information to the board, including any adverse treatment outcomes-associated with the procedure that required a referral to-an ophthalmologist.
-Under the bill, a false report or a failure to report pursuant to that provision would not be a crime. or consultation with another health care provider.
-The bill would require the board to compile a report summarizing the data collected and make the report available on the board's internet website, and would authorize the board to adopt regulations to implement the bill's provisions. website.
+This bill would authorize an optometrist certified to treat glaucoma to obtain certification to perform specified advanced procedures if the optometrist meets certain education, training, examination, and other requirements, as specified.
+The bill would require the board to set a fee for the issuance and renewal of the certificate authorizing the use of advanced procedures, which would be deposited in the Optometry Fund.
+The bill would require an optometrist who performs advanced procedures pursuant to these provisions to report certain information to the board, including any adverse treatment outcomes that required a referral to or consultation with another health care provider.
+The bill would require the board to compile a report summarizing the data collected and make the report available on the board's internet website.